So, you want to know how to travel for free, do ya? You’re in the right place!

 - Flexible Rewards Credit Cards

 - Co-Branded Credit Cards, and

 Flexible rewards cards are our favorite type to use.
 They’re also a key piece of the travel rewards puzzle.

 The points you earn on these cards are “flexible,” meaning you can use them for a variety of different travel costs.
-Some cards offer points that can be transferred to specific travel partners or redeemed for featured travel expenses.
-Others provide points you redeem for a statement credit.
-Therefore, you can use your card to book travel through any hotel or carrier, then apply the points to your bill for credit.
+Some cards offer points that can be transferred to specific travel partners or redeemed for specific types of travel expenses.
+Others earn points that are redeemable for a statement credit – which means you can use your card to book travel through any hotel or airline, then apply the points to your bill for credit.

 Co-Branded Credit Cards

 Co-branded credit cards are another great way to earn free travel.
 These cards help you earn loyalty points toward specific travel brands.
 Then, you can redeem these points through those brands to receive free and discounted travel.